-All RFOs use the same, standardized questionnaire for data collection.
-For consistency across modes, the paper version is considered the master questionnaire and the web and Computer Assisted Telephone Interview (CATI) instruments are built to model the paper instrument.
+All RFOs use the same standard questionnaire for data collection.
+For consistency across modes, the paper version is considered the master questionnaire and the Computer Assisted Self Interview (CASI), mobile Computer Assisted Telephone Interview (mCATI), and Computer Assisted Telephone Interview (CATI) instruments are built to model the paper instrument.
 Questionnaire content and format are evaluated annually through a specifications process where requests for changes are evaluated and approved or disapproved.
+Input may vary from question wording or formatting to a program change involving the deletion or modification of current questions or addition of new ones.
+If there are significant changes to either the content or format proposed, a NASS survey methodologist will pre-test the changes for usability.
+Prior to the start of data collection, all modes of instruments are reviewed and CASI, mCATI, and CATI instruments are thoroughly tested.

 Sampled operations receive a pre-survey letter explaining the purpose and importance of the survey and that they are being contacted for survey purposes only.
 Attached to the letter is a complete copy of the paper questionnaire and a pass code, which can be used to complete the survey securely online.
 RFOs are responsible for their data collection strategy, but RFOs must include provisions for respondents to report securely online.
-If response is not received by mail or online, respondents are contacted by CATI interviews.
+If response is not received by mail or online, respondents are contacted by CATI.